|

 How to Truly Stand Out in Job Interviews – 6 Proven Techniques That Work

-In today’s competitive hiring market – especially in IT sales, cybersecurity, and SaaS in the DACH region – a polished CV is no longer enough.
-If you want to land that next-level role, you need more than qualifications: you need presence, clarity, and strategy in the interview.
+In today's competitive hiring market – especially in IT sales, cybersecurity, and SaaS in the DACH region – a polished CV is no longer enough.
+You need presence, clarity, and strategy in the interview.

 1. First impressions count – and they happen fast

-Within the first few seconds of any interview, your counterpart forms an impression of you – and it sticks.
-So your preparation needs to be about more than content.
-It’s about delivery.
+Within the first few seconds of any interview, your counterpart forms an impression of you.
+Your preparation needs to be about more than content.
+It's about delivery.

 Show up with clear notes and specific questions